This Providence: Who Are You Now? (2009–2011)

 On April 17, 2008, Sean Gasperetti announced his departure from the band.
 In the fall of 2008, the band released an EP on Fueled By Ramen, titled The Bright Lights EP.
 Throughout September 2008, This Providence was on the "Why So Serious?"
 US Midwest/West Coast tour, headlined by The Cab.
 Afterwards, they supported Relient K on their headlining tour with Ludo and House Of Heroes during the month of October and the beginning of November 2008.

 In January 2009, the band was joined by touring guitarist Jake Van Paepeghem.
 On January 30, the band announced their third album entitled Who Are You Now? which was released March 17.
 Throughout February, the band supported Ludo on tour, along with Sing It Loud and The Morning Light.

 They performed their song "Letdown" and had a video interview at the BETA Records TV Studios in Hollywood, California in the summer of 2009, directed by Eric MacIver and produced by Chris Honetschlaeger, which was posted online.

 The band finished the Let's Make a Mess Tour in July 2009, which was headlined by Hey Monday.
 Other bands included on the tour were The Friday Night Boys, Stereo Skyline and The Bigger Lights.
 They also took part in Warped Tour 2009 during August.
 After Warped Tour, they went on tour with headliner Cartel, alongside The Summer Set, The Dares and Runner Runner.

 In the fall of 2009, This Providence announced that their new single from the album Who Are You Now? will be "Keeping On Without You".
 The music video premiered on November 10, 2009.

 They performed at 106.1 KISS FM's Jingle Bell Bash on December 19, 2009.
 They next embarked on a tour with Motion City Soundtrack, Set Your Goals, and Fueled By Ramen label mates, The Swellers.
 The tour began on January 23, 2010 in Minneapolis, MN.

 This Providence began their very first headlining tour in 2010, the "'Bout Damn Time" tour.
 Their opening acts included The Bigger Lights, Anarbor, The Audition and Artist Vs. Poet in some locations.

-Brier (2012–2013)
+Brier and disbandment (2012–2013)

 This Providence supported Go Radio on the Lucky Street tour and released their new EP, Brier (produced by Matt Grabe), on May 1.
 They recently diverged from their record label Fueled By Ramen.

-At an acoustic house show on February 15, 2013, Dan Young confirmed that This Providence is not continuing as a band.
+At an acoustic house show on February 15, 2013, Dan Young confirmed that This Providence had disbanded.

 In 2016, Dan Young released the first song he had recorded under the name Lonely Benson.